ActionScripted/dygma-defy/README.md

 [![Magic Layer](layer4_magic.png)](layer4_magic.png)

+## Layer 5+: ???

+These are either me abusing layers to move things around, back things up or play with some stuff like maybe having a gaming layer.
+Rough stuff above layer 4, just ignore these.

 ## Restoring Defaults

 To restore your keyboard to factory settings or learn how to load these backup configurations, see the official guide: [how to restore the default configuration of the keyboard](https://support.dygma.com/hc/en-us/articles/360007165377-How-to-restore-the-default-configuration-of-the-keyboard).